100-year flood: Probability

-Ten-year floods have a 10% chance of occurring in any given year (Pe =0.10); 500-year have a 0.2% chance of occurring in any given year (Pe =0.002); etc. The percent chance of an X-year flood occurring in a single year is 100/X. A similar analysis is commonly applied to coastal flooding or rainfall data.
-The recurrence interval of a storm is rarely identical to that of an associated riverine flood, because of rainfall timing and location variations among different drainage basins.
+Ten-year floods have a 10% chance of occurring in any given year (Pe =0.10); 500-year floods have a 0.2% chance of occurring in any given year (Pe =0.002); etc. The percent chance of a T-year flood occurring in a single year is 100/T, where T is bigger than 1.

+The same formula above can give the chance of occurrence in less than a year.
+A 1-year flood is a 12-month flood, with a 1/12 chance each month, and the formula in months shows 65% chance each year.

 The field of extreme value theory was created to model rare events such as 100-year floods for the purposes of civil engineering.
 This theory is most commonly applied to the maximum or minimum observed stream flows of a given river.
-In desert areas where there are only ephemeral washes, this method is applied to the maximum observed rainfall over a given period of time (24-hours, 6-hours, or 3-hours).
+In desert areas where there are only ephemeral washes, this method is applied to the maximum observed flow over a given period of time (24-hours, 6-hours, or 3-hours).
 The extreme value analysis only considers the most extreme event observed in a given year.
 So, between the large spring runoff and a heavy summer rain storm, whichever resulted in more runoff would be considered the extreme event, while the smaller event would be ignored in the analysis (even though both may have been capable of causing terrible flooding in their own right).